All Episodes

 It's interesting to watch.

-I I've read a Wall Street Journal article about Ken Griffin and Citadel and how Miami is very quickly becoming Wall Street South.
+I've read a Wall Street Journal article about Ken Griffin and Citadel and how Miami is very quickly becoming Wall Street South.

-Uh I did see your comments.
+I did see your comments.

-Everybody that was on the debate stage during the primaries, they made a pledge that whoever the eventual nominee is that they would end up supporting.
+Everybody that was on the debate stage during the primaries, they made a pledge that whoever the eventual nominee is, that they would end up supporting.

-And then Nikki Haley over the weekend kind of signaled that no matter how super Tuesday went, that uh she didn't feel beholden to that promise she made, and and you were fairly critical of it.
+And then Nikki Haley over the weekend kind of signaled that no matter how Super Tuesday went, that she didn't feel beholden to that promise she made.

-And so uh if you signed the pledge, uh we're at the point now where you gotta make good on the pledge, and so she knew that.
+And so if you signed the pledge, we're at the point now where you got to make good on the pledge.

-I mean, she could have not signed it to begin with, uh, but she chose to do it.
+I mean, she could have not signed it to begin with, but she chose to do it.

-So So we'll see what she ends up doing.
+So we'll see what she ends up doing.

 All right, quick break.

-We'll come right back more with Florida Governor Ron DeSantis, and then your call's coming up eight hundred nine four one Sean as we continue on the State of the Union address day.
+And then your call's coming up 800-941-Sean as we continue on the State of the Union Address Day.

 We continue now with Florida Governor Ron DeSantis, who is with us.

-I I'm uh I have been I probably more than anybody else in the media pointing out Joe Biden being weak and frail and and really a a cognitive mess, and I think it has gotten progressively worse, especially in the last three plus years.
+I have been probably more than anybody else in the media pointing out Joe Biden being weak and frail and really a cognitive mess.

-You basically read off a teleprompter, two or three lines, and and your side will stand and clap and hoot and howl and and give you time to rest, recover, get a drink of water, and start all over again.
+You basically read off a teleprompter, two or three lines, and your side will stand and clap and hoot and howl and give you time to rest, recover, get a drink of water, and start all over again.

-I I don't think to me, and I've given a lot of speeches, you've given a lot more than me.
+I don't think to me, and I've given a lot of speeches.

-Um it's I don't I can't think of an easier speech to give.
+I can't think of an easier speech to give.

-Do you do you agree with me?
+Do you agree with me?

-Well you you are basically just reading off the teleprompter.
+Well, you are basically just reading off the teleprompter.

 That's what he'll be doing.

-And I think people are gonna be watching uh to see does he look like he can do this at all uh or does he start breaking down?
+And I think people are going to be watching to see, does he look like he can do this at all?

-And I think people have obviously taken notice, and you got a lot in the media that are trying to gaslight saying somehow he's uh he hasn't lost a step.
+And you got a lot in the media that are trying to gaslight saying somehow he hasn't lost a step.

 The public just doesn't buy that.